TAXES APPLICABLE TO COMPANIES IN NIGERIA

 Taxation is one of the most important sources of government revenue in Nigeria to meet its statutory obligations of ensuring economic development and providing security in Nigeria.

 There are penalties that arise from refusal to pay taxes as when due.
 The FIRS is statutorily empowered to impose punitive fees or even prosecute the tax defaulters.
 It is, therefore, advisable that the taxpayers comply with the relevant tax laws to avoid sanctions or penalties.

-By Tax Law Department at Resolution Law Firm, Lagos.
+By Tax Law Team at Resolution Law Firm, Lagos.
 The Firm offers tax advisory services in Nigeria.